Updated: January 2019.

-On The Big Web Show, host Jeffrey Zeldman interviews industry professionals like visual designers, developers, UX designers, and entrepreneurs.
+On The Big Web Show, host Jeffrey Zeldman interviews industry professionals like UX designers, developers, and entrepreneurs.

 Jeffrey’s a great interviewer and a great storyteller.
 During the interviews, he connects web history to current design trends and challenges.
 He also draws parallels between the design field and other disciplines like film and literature.

-Start with the episode, Design For Real Life with Eric Meyer.
+Start with the episode, “Connected Content with Carrie Hane.”

 What other UX podcasts have you found valuable?
 Please feel free to share in the comments.